vu-nguyen/docs/Online Refugee Claim Submission.md

    - Use of a representative (IMM 5476), if applicable
    - Basis of claim (IRB)
 4. Send application package to [IRCC.RefugeeClaim-Demandedasile.IRCC@cic.gc.ca](mailto:IRCC.RefugeeClaim-Demandedasile.IRCC@cic.gc.ca) through [epost Connect](https://www.canadapost.ca/cpc/en/business/postal-services/digital-mail/epost-connect.page) for secure delivery
-5. Wait for **acknowledgement of claim letter** along with instructions to complete a medical examination and schedule an interview.
+5. Wait for **acknowledgement of claim letter** along with instructions to complete a medical examination and schedule an interview
-   -
-6. Following the interview, the following documents are issued
+6. Following the interview, the user will be provided with various documents, such as
    - Notice of Seizure
    - Acknowledgement of Conditions
    - An A44 Report, outlining inadmissibilities